 Hop over to irc.freenode.net and join #riemann.
 There are a bunch of experienced users in channel who can help answer questions.
 I'm usually active from 10:00 to 00:00, Pacific time.
 If you don't get a response right away, try to stay in channel--we all have to sleep sometimes, but try to answer questions in scrollback.

 If you're asking a new question, or have to leave without getting an answer, check the channel logs.
 All kinds of useful stuff there!

 The riemann-users mailing list is a good place to ask questions.
 Make sure to search the archives too; you might find an answer to your question from an earlier thread!

 Riemann Issues tracks outstanding bugs, and you can ask for help, suggest a feature, or report a problem there.

-You can mention @aphyr on twitter with feedback or questions.
+You can mention @riemannio on twitter with feedback or questions.